Steep fee for access to the Aquavana areas of the Canyon Ranch SpaClub

 Opened in December 2007, and stacked next to the Wynn and the Bellagio as one of the premier “New Vegas” hotels, the Palazzo (meaning “palace” or “excellent residence” in Italian) is simply meant to wow its visitors with its scale, texture, and even scent -- like its next-door sister property, the Venetian, this hotel is famous for its perfume-scented air.
-Las Vegas may be known as the place that allows you travel to Egypt, Paris, Italy, New York, the great open sea, the Middle Ages, or Venice, but at the 3,066-room Palazzo, there is no recognizable theme or gimmick.
+Las Vegas may be known as the place that allows you travel to Egypt, Paris, Italy, New York, the Middle Ages, or Venice, but at the 3,066-room Palazzo, there is no recognizable theme or gimmick.
 It markets itself as "Vegas all grown-up" -- even though no one really goes to Vegas to act in a mature fashion.
-During my visit, the lobby was filled with high schoolers on the way to their prom or the LAVO nightclub.

 Not that the place totally lacks for grand eccentricities.
-The lobby's 50-foot high glass dome with elegant nudes fashioned from blown glass serves as the backdrop for elaborate seasonal installations.
-During my visit, at least 100 umbrellas were suspended from the ceiling -- an "April showers bring May flowers" theme.
-During Christmas, the hotel filled their two-story fountain with cranberries, donated by Ocean Spray.
+The lobby's 50-foot high glass dome with elegant nude sculptures fashioned from blown glass serves as the backdrop for elaborate seasonal installations.

-Boasting seven pools, four hot tubs, more than 15 restaurants, and a Lamborghini showroom, the Palazzo is an even fancier extension of the Venetian, though it can be difficult to tell the difference.
-A five- to 10-minute walk through the Palazzo's haute-couture shopping mall (featuring Van Cleef & Arpels, Diane von Furstenberg, Chloe, Christian Louboutin, Catherine Malandrino, and Anya Hindmarch) leads to the Venetian's lower-end retail and Grand Canal, where plenty of Palazzo guests head to take a ride with a goofy, singing gondolier.
+Boasting 10 pools, more than 40 restaurants, and a Lamborghini showroom, the Palazzo is an even fancier extension of the Venetian, though it can be difficult to tell the difference.
+A five- to 10-minute walk through the Palazzo's haute-couture shopping mall leads to the Venetian's lower-end retail and Grand Canal, where plenty of Palazzo guests head to take a ride with a goofy, singing gondolier.

-A full-service concierge and all the usual luxury services, but recent staff cuts at this 3,066-room hotel make for slower, less attentive service.
+A full-service concierge and all the usual luxury services, but guests at this 3,066-room hotel might notice slower, somewhat less-than-attentive service.

-The Palazzo has all of the usual services provided by a luxury resort, including dry cleaning and laundry, overnight shoe shines, and 24-hour room service.
-The concierge -- open from 8 a.m. to 9 p.m.
-Sundays through Thursdays and 8 a.m. to 10 p.m.
-Fridays and Saturdays -- will arrange just about any recreational activity, including theater tickets, restaurant reservations, and sightseeing tours.
+The Palazzo has all of the usual services provided by a luxury resort, including dry cleaning and laundry, overnight shoeshines, and 24-hour room service.
+The concierge will arrange just about any recreational activity, including theater tickets, restaurant reservations, and sightseeing tours.

 Located on The Strip, the Palazzo has a prime location at the center of the action, and near public transportation.

 The Palazzo is located on the north end of the Strip, between the Venetian and the Wynn.
-The hotel is also across the street from Treasure Island and during my stay guests of the Palazzo seemed to have the best view of the “Sirens of TI” fireworks and pirates extravaganza from the balcony of LAVO.
+The hotel is also across the street from Treasure Island and Palazzo guests seem to have the best view of the pirates extravaganza from the balcony of LAVO.

-Most Las Vegas visitors want to explore all of the big properties along the densely-packed, three-and-a-half-mile-long stretch of hotel-casinos known as the Strip.
+Most Las Vegas visitors want to explore all of the big properties along the densely packed, three-and-a-half-mile-long stretch of hotel-casinos known as the Strip.
 Cabs are easy to find at virtually any time of day or night.
-A generally less expensive option is the Deuce, a double-decker bus that runs up and down the strip 24 hours a day, seven days a week, and costs $3.
-There's also a monorail system, which stops at Bally's, Caesars Palace, , the Las Vegas Convention Center, the Hilton, and the Sahara.
-A single ride ticket is $5; a one-day pass is $13.
+A generally less expensive option is the Deuce, a double-decker bus that runs up and down the strip 24 hours a day, seven days a week.
+There's also a monorail system, which stops at Bally's, Caesars Palace, Harrah's, the Las Vegas Convention Center, and the Sahara.
 If you're traveling along the Strip with at least one other person, a cab is often the least expensive option.

-The king-size, pillow-top beds are dressed in Egyptian cotton sheets and topped with wool throws.
+The king- and queen-size pillow-top beds are dressed in Egyptian cotton sheets and topped with wool throws.

 The world-famous Canyon Ranch Spa offers more than the usual range of spa services.
-A $40 day pass buys access to "Aquavana," which includes the Herbal Laconium (a warm, ceramic-tiled room with individual thrones and color-changing ceiling), the Hydro Spa (a fancy name for a Jacuzzi), a Finnish sauna, the Igloo (the opposite of a sauna), Experiential Rains (a shower with new-agey sounds like "Cool Fog," "Tropical Rain," and "Caribbean Storm"), and other highfalutin features.
+A (pricey) day pass buys access to "Aquavana," which includes the Herbal Laconium (a warm, ceramic-tiled room with individual thrones and color-changing ceiling), the Hydro Spa (a fancy name for a hot tub), a Finnish sauna, the Igloo (the opposite of a sauna), Experiential Rains (showers with new-agey names like "Cool Fog," "Tropical Rain," and "Caribbean Storm"), and other highfalutin features.
 One warning: the spa, especially the facilities for women, can get crowded.

 The hotel’s fitness facility has a huge range of cardio and strength equipment (all with video monitors), an indoor climbing wall, and spinning and yoga classes.